joeday/skibacs-field-manual/app/data/tasks/herringbone.md

 ### Other things you can do

 Walk like a penguin!
 Pair them up and have them chase each other around and play tag.
-They might actuall start skating!
+They might actually start skating!